-Currently when looking at your Notice of Assessment, you will see an 8-character, alphanumeric code previously referred to as your Internet Access Code (IAC).
-Starting in 2020, this code is now being referred to as the NETFILE Access Code (NAC).
+After filing your income tax return each year, you will receive a Notice of Assessment.
+Keep this as you will need to refer to it in order to obtain your Netfile Access Code.
+On the top right-hand corner of your Notice of Assessment, you will see an 8-character, alphanumeric code previously referred to as your Internet Access Code (IAC).
+As of 2020, this code has been referred to as the NETFILE Access Code (NAC).

 What is it?

 The NAC is intended to be used as an extra level of security to authenticate an individual during the NETFILE transmission process.
 This replaces having to provide the CRA with a specific line number of a previous year’s tax return when calling into the CRA to authenticate your account.

 This code, which is made up of numbers and letters, can be found on your paper Notice of Assessment (NOA) top right corner under the “Notice Details” section ( see image below) or online in your “MyAccount” next to “Access Code”.
 This code is unique to each individual.